 There's a lot of confusion over what is "compostable" versus "biodegradable."
 Here's the breakdown.

 Unfortunately, some manufacturers have confused consumers by loosely misusing “compostable” and “biodegradable.”
-This “greenwashing” of products to seem like they harmlessly decompose is hiding the fact that they are biodegrading toxic materials so you can’t see them but they are still in the environment.
+This labeling of products to seem like they harmlessly decompose is hiding the fact that they may contain toxic materials that don't fully break down in the environment.

 Different compostable materials offer different combinations of benefits and limitations.
 World Centric® products are made from materials that follow the cycle of life on Earth: beginning and ending as nutrient-rich soil.
 Our products are made from a variety of compostable materials, including: